vmware-automation/solutions-import-beta/BitNami-Alfresco-64bit-blueprint.xml.md

 For more information about this application visit [BitNami Alfresco for VMware].

-Additional information about BitNami solitions is available at [BitNami Applications for VMware].
+Additional information about BitNami solutions is available at [BitNami Applications for VMware].